-Likewise, individuals within the economy have their own version of a multiplier.
-We call it the “marginal propensity to spend” or MPS.
+Individuals within the economy have contributions to the multiplier.
+We call this their “marginal propensity to spend” or MPS.
 Basically, what this means is that some people are more likely to spend their paycheck than others.

 Tenants of Good Tax Policy

 The first goal should always be to restrict the amount of taxes to only those things that improve society by more than their cost.
-The secondary goal should be to take those necessary taxes in the least damaging way to the economy.
-When using fiscal policy to stimulate the economy, there is a whole separate conversation to be had.
+The secondary goal should be to take those necessary taxes in the least damaging way to the economy and the individuals within it.